Infineon/mtb-example-anycloud-wifi-scan/README.md

 This example demonstrates how to configure different scan filters provided in the Wi-Fi Connection Manager (WCM) middleware and scan for the available Wi-Fi networks.

 The example initializes the Wi-Fi device and starts a Wi-Fi scan without any filter and prints the results on the serial terminal.
+The example starts a scan every 3 seconds after the previous scan completes.
 Press the user button to change the type of scan filter applied and print the scan results on the serial terminal.
 Press the button again to observe the scan output for a different scan filter.
 The type of scan filter applied wraps around to no filter when the number of button presses exceeds the number of supported scan filters.

 ## Requirements